Bank of England note issues: £5

 The first Bank of England £5 note was issued in 1793 in response to the need for smaller denomination banknotes to replace gold coin during the French Revolutionary Wars.
 (Previously the smallest note issued had been £10.)
 The 1793 design, latterly known as the "white fiver" (black printing on white paper), remained in circulation essentially unchanged until 21 February 1957 when the multicoloured (although predominantly dark blue) "Series B" note, depicting the helmeted Britannia, was introduced.
 The old "white fiver" was withdrawn on 13 March 1961.

 The Series B note was replaced in turn on 21 February 1963 by the Series C £5 note which for the first time introduced the portrait of the monarch, Queen Elizabeth II, to the £5 note (the Queen's portrait having first appeared on the Series C ten shilling and £1 notes issued in 1960).
 The Series C £5 note was withdrawn on 31 August 1973.

-On 11 November 1971, the Series D pictorial £5 note was issued, showing a slightly older portrait of the Queen and a battle scene featuring the Duke of Wellington on the reverse.
+On 11 November 1971, the Series D pictorial £5 note was issued, showing a portrait of the Queen looking slightly older and a battle scene featuring the Duke of Wellington on the reverse.
 It was withdrawn on 29 November 1991.

 On 7 June 1990, the Series E £5 note, by now the smallest denomination issued by the Bank, was issued.
 For the Series E note (known as the "Historical Series") the denomination's colour was changed to a turquoise blue, and the note incorporated design elements to make photocopying and computer reproduction of it more difficult.
 Initially the reverse of the Series E £5 note featured the railway engineer George Stephenson, but on 21 May 2002 a new Series E note, in a green colour and featuring the prison reformer Elizabeth Fry, was issued.

 The initial printing of several million Stephenson notes was destroyed when it was noticed that the wrong year for his death had been printed.
-The original issue of the Fry banknote was withdrawn after it was found the ink on the serial number could be rubbed off the surface of the note; these notes are now very rare and sought by collectors.
+The original issue of the Fry banknote was withdrawn after it was found that the ink on the serial number could be rubbed off the surface of the note; these notes are now very rare and sought by collectors.
 The Stephenson £5 note was withdrawn as legal tender from 21 November 2003, at which time it formed around 54 million of the 211 million £5 notes in circulation.

 The F series £5 note was never issued.

-A newly designed £5 note, featuring Winston Churchill, was introduced on 13 September 2016.
+A newly designed £5 note, in Series G, featuring Winston Churchill, was introduced on 13 September 2016.